ShadenEAlamri/diabetes-detection/README.md

-# diabetes-detection using XGBoost
+# Diabetes-detection using XGBoost
 This project implements a machine learning mokdel for diabetes detection using the XGBoost algorithm

-# installation
+# Installation
 you need to install python and the following libraries: pandas numpy